GeoKrom/UoI-Compilers-course/README.md

 # Front - End

-The front end part analyzes the source code with lectical, syntax and sematic analyzer, in order to generate an internal represantation of the program, called the intermediate representation.
+The front end part analyzes the source code with lectical, syntax and sematic analyzer, in order to generate an internal represantation of the program, called the intermediate code.

 # Back - End

 The back end is responsible for generating machine level code (assembly code) so the CPU can execute it.
+In particular the generated code is for the MIPS processor.

 # Cimple Syntax